 A family living in absolute poverty may not be earning enough to feed or shelter themselves properly.
 They may have no access to education and spend most of their time finding whatever food they can get from the surrounding land.
 The family would be in a constant struggle to feed themselves and regularly incur disease and suffer extreme hunger.

 A family of four people living in the USA in 1990 with a yearly income of less than $12,100 would be living in relative poverty.
 Compare this to 2010, they would have to have an income of less than $22,050 to still be living in relative poverty in the USA.

-A family suffering from secondary poverty may have one or more people in the family who spend most of their income on unnecessary things such as the act of gambling, buying alcohol, cigarettes and/or drugs.
-Often, people with serious addictions spend their money on all four of these things on a regular basis.
+A family suffering from secondary poverty may have one or more people in the family who spend most of their income on unnecessary things such as the act of gambling, buying alcohol, cigarettes, and/or drugs.
+Often, people with serious addictions spend their money on all four of these things regularly.